KAIwangke/drone-stimulation-system/README.md

 ### Step-by-Step Installation
 1. **Clone the Repository**: Use Git to clone the DSS repository to your desired location.
 2. **Install Dependencies**: Navigate to the `dependencies` directory.
 Follow the detailed instructions to install all necessary dependencies, ensuring compatibility and proper functioning.

+## Getting Started

+Here is a quick overview of how to run the visualization (If you are using ssh, navigate to ssh category below):

+    ```bash
+    # Go to the project directory
+    cd /path/to/repo/project

+    # Build the project
+    make -j

+    # Run the project (./build/web-app <port> <web folder>)
+    ./build/bin/transit_service 8081 apps/transit_service/web/
+    ```

+Navigate to http://127.0.0.1:8081 and you should see a visualization.

+Navigate to http://127.0.0.1:8081/schedule.html and you should see a page to schedule the trips.

+Below are instructions that detail how to build and run in several different environments.

+## Getting Started using SSH onto CSE Lab machines

+1. SSH into a CSE Lab Machine using **port forwarding** for the UI

+   **Note:** If port `8081` is not available, choose a different port (e.g. 8082, 8083, etc...)

+    ```bash
+    ssh -L 8081:127.0.0.1:8081 x500@csel-xxxx.cselabs.umn.edu
+    ```

+    Example:
+    ```bash
+    ssh -L 8081:127.0.0.1:8081 kaung006@csel-kh1250-05.cselabs.umn.edu
+    ```

+2. Compile the project (within ssh session)

+    ```bash
+    cd /path/to/repo/project
+    make -j
+    ```

+ 2. Run project (within ssh session)

+    ```bash
+    ./build/bin/transit_service 8081 apps/transit_service/web/
+    ```

+5. Navigate to http://127.0.0.1:8081 and you should see a visualization.

+6. Navigate to http://127.0.0.1:8081/schedule.html and you should see a page to schedule the trips.

+# Simulation

+## Schedule
+You will be able to schedule the robots for a ride in this page http://127.0.0.1:8081/schedule.html.

+Type passenger name, select start and end destination, and press `Schedule Trip` button to schedule a trip.

+Now go to 3D Visualization page and select the view of the entities on top right corner.

+## 3D Visualization
+You will be able to watch the simulation of the drone and the passenger here http://127.0.0.1:8081.

+On top right corner, you can change your camera view into locking the entities.

 ## Running the Simulations
 To launch and run simulations in the DSS, follow these instructions: